 Two Recitals!! and community performances too!

-Finally, dancers and tumblers will celebrate their year by performing in another recital in April/Mayl.
-One year the theme was Disney, and once we celebrated the movies in "Red Carpet, Silver Screen."
+Finally, dancers and tumblers will celebrate their year by performing in another recital in the spring.
+This past year, the theme was an audience favorite- Disney, and once we celebrated the movies in "Red Carpet, Silver Screen."
 Another year the students performed their little hearts out in "Channel Surfing," a TV-themed show.
 Each new recital the audience says "it's the best one yet!"
 The spring recital is the final reward for a year of fun, hard work and learning routines.
 Dancers and tumblers love receiving their participation medals too.
 Each dance and tumbling class performs!
 We have had very large audiences given the size of our studio- even selling out the theater- proving that the shows are so good each dancer brings a large group of family, friends, and school teachers to see them!

 Students may have other local performance opportunities throughout the year.
-For example, in June we will perform again... for a great cause... at Relay For Life.
+For example, we have performed multiple times for Relay For Life.
 In September, we dance in the Twin Cities' Banana Festival grand parade!
-We have also danced at Park Terrace, Greenbriar Meadows, and Haws Memorial nursing/assisted living homes.
+We have also danced in The Soybean Festival Parade, and at Park Terrace, Greenbriar Meadows, and Haws Memorial nursing/assisted living homes.
 These additional performance opportunities help the dancers grow as performers in their self-confidence while also giving to the community through dance.
 Competition dancers have even more performance opportunities while competing at regional competitions in Nashville, Memphis, and St. Louis.